sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 # Building HighlyAvailable And Scalable WebApplication:

+I will walk you throught the steps for AWS General Immersion Day - Advanced hands-on lab introducing AWS core services(VPC, EC2, RDS, S3) enable you to build your own web application same as the architecture below.

 If you don't have a root AWS account yet, click  to learn how to create a new AWS account.

-Create an IAM user
+<b>Create an IAM user</b>:

 If you already have an AWS account or create an AWS account, create an IAM user that has access to AWS account.
 Log in to the AWS account, you can create a IAM user using IAM console.
 Create an IAM user with Administrator role.
 If you already have an IAM user with administrator role, continue.

-I will walk you throught the steps for AWS General Immersion Day - Advanced hands-on lab introducing AWS core services(VPC, EC2, RDS, S3) enable you to build your own web application same as the architecture below.
 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/assets/135724041/8c3b1e87-30ea-4940-8f65-6ff9b2d30008" width=600 height=600>

 ### Hands on Lab Configuration: